APNIC-Labs/draft-kskroll-sentinel/README.md

    o  The DNS response is DNSSEC validated.

+Huston, et al.            Expires March 4, 2019                 [Page 4]

+Internet-Draft         DNSSEC Trusted Key Sentinel           August 2018

    o  The result of validation is "Secure".

-Huston, et al.           Expires January 3, 2019                [Page 4]

-Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

-   o  The Checking Disabled (CD) bit in the query is not set.
+   o  The EDNS(0) Checking Disabled (CD) bit in the query is not set.

    o  The QTYPE is either A or AAAA (Query Type value 1 or 28).